 Matthew 16:13-23 reveals the basic foundational studies featured in this course, including the following:

-Now, more than ever, we must heed the need to study of doctrinal foundations, knowing that:
+Now, more than ever, we must heed the need to study the doctrinal foundations, knowing that:

 “the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils” (1 Timothy 4:1).